Best Online Programs for Struggling Readers

 If you are comparing online programs for struggling readers and want the simplest child-fit answer, choose Grafari for structured literacy support, Brightzy for guided active reading practice, and Epic for reluctant readers.

-Explore Brightzy hereHow to choose the right type of online reading program
+Explore Brightzy hereHow to choose the right type of program

-When you are comparing online reading programs for struggling readers, it helps to decide the category first.
+When you are comparing online reading help for struggling readers, it helps to decide the category first instead of forcing one product to solve every reading problem.

 Choose a structured literacy program if…